mpaiva/venus/_posts/2023-06-11-data-visualizations-visualize-this-you-could-go-blind-tomorrow.md

 <blockquote class="accent">Some disabilities, like Deaf-blindness, appear less frequently, indicating these conditions might be less common or underreported.</blockquote>
 <blockquote class="accent">Certain disabilities, such as Specific Learning Disabilities and Speech or Language Impairments, are notably high in states like California and New York.</blockquote>

-### Conveying the Story Effectively

 Now that we have a narrative, the next step is figuring out the best way to communicate it.
 The key here is NOT to start deciding which data visualization type to use.
 Instead, imagine how a screen reader user would experience the story.

-Start by designing with words and then consider adding features like a bar graph, ensuring all features meet the accessibility requirements for data visualizations.
+## Step 1: Your primary user persona has a disability

 When a screen reader user lands on a web page reporting the aforementioned data, the layout must meet a few crucial goals: